xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 > Semantic failure should be observable, quantifiable, and constrained.
 It should not be corrected only through weight updates or opaque rewards.

-WFGY 3.0 represents a maturation of this idea into a form suitable for reproducible experiments, comparative evaluation, and cross model analysis, while remaining conceptually continuous with earlier versions.
+WFGY 3.0 represents a maturation of this idea into a form suitable for reproducible experiments, comparative evaluation, and cross-model analysis, while remaining conceptually continuous with earlier versions.

 [Back to top](#top)